ripienaar/free-for-dev/README.md

   * [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,... free with fewer options
   * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
 Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.
   * [gridlastic.com](https://www.gridlastic.com/) — Selenium Grid testing with free plan up to 4 simultaneous selenium nodes/10 grid starts/4,000 test minutes/month
+  * [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
+Simulate up to 50 concurrent users for up to 60 minutes for free every month.
   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 10 team members, Demo app and unlimited projects, 5,000 snapshots / month.
   * [reflect.run](https://reflect.run) - Codeless automated tests for web apps.
 Tests can be scheduled in-app or executed from a CI/CD tool.
 Each test run includes a full video recording along with console and network logs.
 The free tier includes an unlimited number of saved tests, with 25 test runs per month and up to 3 users.
   * [saucelabs.com](https://saucelabs.com/) — Cross browser testing, Selenium testing and mobile testing, [free for Open Source](https://saucelabs.com/open-source)